ibm-cloud-docs/assistant/skill-search-add.md

             The data collection is created.
 After the process completes, a summary page is displayed in the {{site.data.keyword.discoveryshort}} tool in a separate web browser tab.
         1. Click **Configure your skill in {{site.data.keyword.conversationshort}}** to return to the {{site.data.keyword.conversationshort}} tool.

-      - To create a collection by uploading documents, click **Upload your own data**.
+      - To create a collection by uploading documents, click **Upload documents**.

         1. First you define the collection, and then you upload the documents.
 Provide the following information: